 Martin Luther King Jr. Civil Rights Campaign- Montgomery Bus Boycott:

-The first civil rights campaign of Dr. Martin Luther King was Montgomery Bus Boycott.
+The first civil rights campaign of Dr. Martin Luther King was the Montgomery Bus Boycott.
 The cause of the Montgomery Bus Boycott campaign was racial segregation on public transportation.

-Montgomery Bus Boycott campaign started after the arrest of an African – American woman Rosa Parks who refused to surrender her bus seat to a white person.
+Montgomery Bus Boycott campaign started after the arrest of an African – American woman Rosa Parks, who refused to surrender her bus seat to a white person.

 The campaign increased pressure across the county.
 On June 4, 1956, the federal district court gave the ruling that Alabama’s racial segregation laws for buses are unconstitutional.